Best & Worst Chevrolet Corvette Years

 The Worst Years: 2005, 2006, 2007, 2008, 2009

 Early C6 years?
-They had some developmental challenges:
+They encountered some developmental obstacles:

 • 2005: Electrical gremlins and stability control acting up